Constraining the Thin Disc Initial Mass Function using Galactic Classical Cepheids: Introduction

-It is suggested that the IMF is closely related to the structure and fragmentation mechanism of the Molecular Clouds where the stars are formed.
-Thus, several attempts to derive the IMF theoretically have been done in this context.
-As an example, \cite{Adams1996} computed a semi-empirical mass formula (SEMF) which provides the transformation between initial conditions in molecular clouds and the final masses of forming stars based on the idea that stars determine their own masses through the action of powerful stellar outflows.
+It have been suggested that the IMF is closely related to the structure and fragmentation mechanism of molecular clouds where the stars are formed.
+Thus, several attempts to derive the IMF theoretically have been made in this context.
+For example, \cite{Adams1996} computed a semi-empirical mass formula (SEMF) which provides the transformation between initial conditions in molecular clouds and the final masses of forming stars based on the idea that stars determine their own masses through the action of powerful stellar outflows.
 For a particular SEMF, a given distribution of initial conditions theoretically predicts a corresponding IMF.
-Key works when discussing theory of the IMF are the following. \cite{Larson1992}, assuming two-dimensional Molecular Cloud and hierarchical fragmentation, derived a slope of $\alpha=3$ for high masses and $\alpha=3.3$ for a more general IMF.
-In contrast, \cite{Padoan2002}, considering a turbulent fragmentation of the Molecular Clouds, derived an IMF with a slope $\alpha=2.33$, significantly lower and very close to the Salpeter one. \cite{Elmegreen1997} obtained a slope value of $\alpha \approx 2-2.7$ considering a turbulent fractal Molecular Cloud.
-It has to be in mind that several parameters are degenerated when deriving the theoretical formation of the stellar cores from the Molecular Clouds i.e. coalescence of protostellar cores, mass-dependence, accretion process, stellar feedback or fragmentation.
-In the case of intermediate and high mass stars the formation process is even more complex.
-Thus in this context the empirical and semi-empirical determination of the IMF at intermediate and high masses can contribute to the understanding of the star formation mechanism.
+Key works when discussing the theory of the IMF are the following: \cite{Larson1992}, assuming a two-dimensional molecular cloud and hierarchical fragmentation, derived a slope of $\alpha=3$ for high masses and $\alpha=3.3$ for a more general IMF.
+In contrast, \cite{Padoan2002}, considering a turbulent fragmentation of molecular clouds, derived an IMF with a slope $\alpha=2.33$, significantly lower and very close to the Salpeter one. \cite{Elmegreen1997} obtained a slope value of $\alpha \approx 2-2.7$ considering a turbulent fractal molecular cloud.
+We need to bear in mind that several parameters are degenerated when deriving the theoretical formation of the stellar cores from the molecular clouds, i.e. coalescence of protostellar cores, mass-dependence, accretion process, stellar feedback, or fragmentation.
+In the case of intermediate and high-mass stars the formation process is even more complex.
+Thus, in this context, the empirical and semi-empirical determination of the IMF at intermediate and high masses can contribute to the understanding of the star formation mechanism.